 Lots of Backroads in the Everglades

-From Miami to Naples lies the largest wilderness area in the lower 48 states, this area comprises 7 continuous parks and preserves.
-Big Cypress National Preserve sits in the middle of this area.
-The opportunities to view wildlife increase dramatically once we reach Big Cypress.
+Big Cypress National Preserve sits right in the middle of the largest wilderness area in the USA, sandwiched by Everglades NP.
+Big Cypress is where wildlife increases dramatically.
 Many unique plants and animals call Big Cypress home including the Florida panther, black bear, Big Cypress fox squirrel, and the elusive ghost orchid.

-Most visitors and sightseeing tour operators only go to the first park (Shark Valley) and a local airboat operator.
-Miami Native Tours brings you to four parks which includes an airboat ride to a Miccosukee Indian village and a boat ride through the 10,000 Islands to the Gulf of Mexico.
+Most visitors and sightseeing tour operators only go to the first park (Shark Valley) and a few local airboat operators and then turn back to Miami.
+Miami Native Tours brings you to FOUR PARKS which includes an airboat ride to a Miccosukee Indian village and a boat ride through the 10,000 Islands to the Gulf of Mexico.
 Our Everglades sightseeing tour includes transportation to and from your Miami or Miami Beach hotel.
 We can also pick you up at the Port of Miami or Miami International Airport (MIA).
+View our prices and tour details below.

 - Everglades National Park